MSG Sphere Las Vegas: Interior, Opening Date, & More

 • Address: 255 Sands Ave, Las Vegas, NV 89169

-• Attractions: Sporting Events, Concerts, Award Shows, Films, Product Launches, & Advertisement ‘Light’ Shows on the Exterior
+• Attractions: Sporting Events, Concerts, Award Shows, Films, Product Launches, & ‘Light’ Shows on the Exterior

 A lot of people visiting have been wondering what the big sphere in Las Vegas is.
 If you happen to be walking east of the Palazzo and Venetian resort, then you have noticed the conspicuous behemoth of a sphere just at the south end of the Las Vegas Strip.
 That, my friend, is the MSG Sphere.

-Officially known as the Sphere, the 366 feet tall structure debuted on Independence Day 2023 bringing to glory the billions of investments that promised to light up the Vegas skyline more than it already was!
+Officially known as the Sphere, the gigantic structure had a soft debut on Independence Day 2023 bringing to glory the billions of investments that promised to light up the Vegas skyline more than it already was!

-Over the several weeks following the 4th of July, the Sphere has been showcasing its full might on the gigantic spherical exterior LED screen.
-The screen displayed spherical images and videos that covered its entire surface.
+Over the several weeks following the 4th of July, the Sphere showcased its full might on its tall spherical exterior filled with LED displays, displaying immersive images and videos that covered its entire spherical surface.

 Displays ranged from an electrified earth, a desolate moon, the red mars, an astronaut in space, a huge eyeball, and perhaps the best of all, a huge NBA 2023 Summer League Basketball.
 Other captivating shots that kept motorists on the streets include a colorful firework show and a rotating American flag render.